 Shockwave Therapy

-Advanced Massage Therapy is a personalized massage therapy session designed for clients who require a more focused and clinical approach to care.
-In addition to traditional massage techniques, Registered Massage Therapist may integrate specialized methods, such as Shockwave Therapy, to help address chronic pain, muscle tension, and soft tissue dysfunction more effectively.
+Shockwave Therapy is a personalized session designed for clients who require a more focused, clinical approach to care.
+Registered Massage Therapist may integrate specialized methods, such as Shockwave Therapy, to help address chronic pain, muscle tension, and soft tissue dysfunction more effectively.

 You will expect during your session: